Causes of Hip Pain During and After Running

 For prevention of hip alignment issues, avoid some of the behaviors mentioned above through such steps as Strength training, Regular massage, Run on flat surfaces, Watch your posture and Be conscious of your pattern.
 It is said that hip misalignment is so easy to develop and therefore pretty common, all runners will do well to pay attention to their habits, which may contribute to this issue, and do what they can do to avoid it from happening.

-I hope that this article proves to be helpful in providing a clearer understanding about hip pain in order to have right method to treat it, During and After Running.
+I hope that this article proves to be helpful about the causes of hip pain During and After Running.